DidntPot/Magic-Elephant/README.md

 # **START**

-*Running Magic-Alpaca requires at least Go 1.18.
+*Running Magic-Alpaca requires at least php 18.0.
 After starting the server through one of the methods below, ctrl+c may be used to shut down the server.
 Please be sure, this Software is not ready for using yet.*

 # **CONTRIBUTING**